 A: According to the Institute of International Education annual Open Doors Report, between 1-2% of all U.S. students in higher education studied abroad in 2011.
 Canisius sends a similar proportion (2-3%) of students overseas depending on the year.
 The number of students studying overseas has risen steadily each year.
 More students from Canisius are choosing to study abroad each year to develop their language skills, gain an edge on their resume, and explore the world.
 For more information on national study abroad statistics visit http://www.iie.org/Research-and-Publications/Open-Doors/Data/US-Study-Abroad

 Q: How do I apply for study abroad?

-A: Applications for our study abroad programs are available in the International Partnerships and Study Abroad Office located 014 Horan O'Donnell.
+A: Applications for our study abroad programs are available on our website.
+Applications must be typed on a computer and handed into our office in Frisch Hall 005.
 Applications require a printed copy of your week at a glance schedule and a study abroad essay.
 A copy of your official academic transcript will be obtained by our office.
 Two faculty references are also required which may be filled out online.
-The application is also available online.

 Q: When are the applications due?